inshiya-ravat/gsrtc/PULL_REQUEST_TEMPLATE.md

 ## 📝 Description
-I have tried to mimic the GSRTC website.
-It is a static website built using HTML and CSS only.

-## ✅ Things to be reviewed:

-- [ ] Code formatting.
-- [ ] The code doesn't contain any extra spaces.
-- [ ] Accessibility.
-- [ ] It resembles the actual UI.
-- [ ] Proper tags used.
+This project is a static clone of the GSRTC official website.
+The goal was to replicate the layout, design, and user interface of the original website.
+The clone is built using only HMTL and CSS, creating a simple, non-responsive website that mimics the look and feel of the GSRTC portal.

+To view the UI, kindly click [here](https://gsrtc-delta.vercel.app/)
+## 📸 Screenshots

+Want to check if it is actually similar to the official website?
-Click [here](https://gsrtc.in/site/) to visit GSRTC website.
+Click [here](https://gsrtc.in/site/#top) to visit the official website